keltia/ipify-rs/README.md

 ## API Usage

+## Example

+The file `showall.rs` inside `examples` show almost all parameters for the API.
+You can run it with:

+    $ cargo run --example showall

 ## crates.io

 You can use this package in your project by adding the following to your `Cargo.toml`: